Verbes à orthographe corrective

 The letter c followed by e, as in the verb effacer, is pronounced [s].
 But watch what happens when you conjugate it in the present tense:

 For 5 of the 6 conjugations, there’s no problem: the c is followed by e, so the pronunciation is correct.
-But in "effacons," the c is followed by an o, which means the c is pronounced [k] (see "hard vs soft" in the vowels lesson).
+But in "effacons," the c is followed by an o, which means the c is pronounced [k] (see Hard and soft vowels).
 Since we want the c to be pronounced [s] like it is in the infinitive and all the other conjugations, we need to soften it by changing it to

 This same spelling change is required in all conjugations where c is followed by a or o: